Top 10 Observability Tools in 2026: APM Platforms Compared

 Startups/Small Teams (< 50 people):

-- Uptrace: Best value with enterprise features
+- Uptrace: Best value with enterprise features, OTel-native from day one

-- New Relic: Generous free tier
+- New Relic: Generous free tier for early stages

-- Grafana + Prometheus: If you have DevOps expertise
+- Grafana + Prometheus: If you have DevOps expertise in-house

 Mid-Market (50–500 people):

-- New Relic: Balanced features and pricing
+- New Relic: Balanced features and predictable pricing

-- Datadog: If budget allows, most comprehensive
+- Datadog: If budget allows and you need breadth

-- Uptrace: Cost-effective enterprise alternative
+- Uptrace: Cost-effective as you scale

 Enterprise (500+ people):